bmlt-enabled/yap/docs/docs/helpline/voicemail.md

 ---

-This is configured through service body configuration, through your call strategy setting.
+This is configured through service body call handling, through your call strategy setting.
 If you specify a Primary Contact Number, it will SMS a link to that person when a voicemail is left.

 You can also comma separate the values if you want it to go to more than one person.